How to Change Language in Word

 Changing the Display Language in Word

 Changing the display language affects all the menus, buttons, and options within the Word interface.
-It doesn’t alter the language used for editing or proofing your text, but it can make it easier for you to use Word efficiently.
+It doesn’t alter the language used for editing or proofing your text.
+However, it can make it easier for you to use Word efficiently.

 Step-by-Step Guide

-1. Open Microsoft Word: Start the program in the usual manner by clicking its icon or opening it from your Start menu or applications list.
+1. Open Microsoft Word: Start the program as usual by clicking its icon or opening it from your Start menu or applications list.

 2. Go to Options: Click on the File tab in the upper-left corner to open the Backstage view, then select Options from the list.